ansys/pystk/doc/source/api/ansys/stk/core/graphics/IFactoryAndInitializers.rst

 IFactoryAndInitializers
 =======================

-.. py:class:: IFactoryAndInitializers
+.. py:class:: ansys.stk.core.graphics.IFactoryAndInitializers

    object

    Methods and properties are used to initialize new primitives, display conditions, screen overlays, textures and many other types; compute and retrieve triangulator results and access global properties (what's known as static properties, static methods a...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IFactoryAndInitializers

 Overview
 --------